 What happens when you access the EAC?

-You should base your troubleshooting efforts around what happens when you try to access the
+You should base your troubleshooting efforts around what happens when you try to access the Exchange Admin Center.
+You'll need to use different troubleshooting techniques that are based on how the browser behaves.

 You may discover you can log in to the Web portal, but are unable to access the Exchange Admin Center.
 For example, you might see a generic message indicating something went wrong (Figure 1).